 Seasons, Distribution, Habitat and Feeding

 Tub and grey gurnard are found throughout the UK in decent numbers.
 The red gurnard, however, is a fish that is generally found in the south of the British Isles, especially in the English Channel.
-Like other species such as pollock, the gurnard move out into deeper water in the winter and come into shallower waters to follow in the sprats, sandeels and other species in the warmer months.
+Gurnard move out into deeper water in the winter and generally come into shallower inshore waters in the warmer summer months.
 Spawning also takes place in the summer while the fish are in inshore waters.
-Gurnard are generally seen as a fish that prefers clean sandy or muddy ground.
-They will feed where there are offshore sandbanks or swim along sandy coastlines looking for gullies or features where sources of food have gathered.
-Although clean ground is the gurnard’s favoured hunting ground they will move over mixed ground if food sources are present there, and can also be found in clean patches of ground among rocky ground.
+Gurnard will feed where there are offshore sandbanks or swim along sandy coastlines looking for gullies or features where sources of food have gathered.
+Gurnard will feed over mixed ground if food sources are present there, and can also be found in clean patches of ground among rocky ground.
 All gurnard are predatory and will hunt sprats, sandeels and small mackerel and herring.
 They will also opportunistically feed on marine worms and crustaceans and scavenge on dead fish found on the seabed.

-Changing Reputation of Gurnard as a Table Fish
+Changing Reputation of Gurnard as a Food Fish